MinaProtocol/mina/frontend/wallet/README.md

-# Coda Wallet
+# Mina Wallet

-Coda is a new cryptocurrency protocol with a lightweight, constant sized blockchain.
+Mina is a new cryptocurrency protocol with a lightweight, constant sized blockchain.

-The Coda Wallet desktop app allows you to manage your accounts, send and receive transactions, and stake your Coda for coinbase rewards.
+The Mina Wallet desktop app allows you to manage your accounts, send and receive transactions, and stake your Mina for coinbase rewards.

 We have a [Discord server](https://bit.ly/CodaDiscord)!
 Please come by if you need help or have questions.
 You might also be interested in the [OCaml